jessems/jessems.com/src/posts/2022-11-21-emergent-coordination-of-labor-workshop-writeup-eth-gathering-2022/index.md

 ![](images/20221121065742.png)

 The emergent problem clusters were Networking, Venue, Schedule and Flow.
 Problem clusters, by the way, are great candidates for erecting a substructure around within your organization.
-At Deep Work are problem clusters become our departments.
+At Deep Work our problem clusters become our departments.

 ![](images/20221121065759.png)